e19931107/SQL-Case_Study_2_Pizza_Runner/README.md

 All datasets exist within the pizza_runner database schema - be sure to include this reference within your SQL scripts as you start exploring the data and answering the case study questions.

-Table 1: runners
-The runners table shows the registration_date for each new runner

 **Schema (MySQL v8.0)**

     -- Create database if not exists